Close

 Cyberbullying and Blackmailing

 Cyberbullying involves sending curse words or otherwise offensive messages to another person over the web.
 This form of bullying occurs on social media, gaming platforms, and other sites.
-It’s also noticeable in the Omegle text chat.

 Your child might start a conversation with a stranger but refuse to share photos or other details.
 Their chat partner might become nervous and start sending offensive messages.
 That content could make your child uncomfortable, especially if they come across the same person multiple times.

-Blackmailing over Omegle is another danger.
+Blackmailing is another danger.
 A teen reported that they used video chat on this platform.
 The stranger they talked to screenshotted their face and mounted it on a porn actress during various sexual acts.
 They used that material to blackmail the kid into accepting their demands.

 Social engineering refers to any manipulation through online human interaction.
 Unfortunately, children are vulnerable to this approach since they might not recognize the threat on time.
 A stranger might seem safe and be polite to build trust.
-But once a bond exists, they use different tactics to get ahold of sensitive family data.
+But once a bond exists, they use different tactics to get hold of sensitive family data.

 It doesn’t have to be asking the child directly.
 Instead, cybercriminals could provide a link to another page where the child needs to enter sensitive data.
 They could even promise a prize after submitting the form, but that’s misleading.
 Hackers often use creative approaches to receive information, which is why it’s best for kids not to use Omegle, even with parental permission.